danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 ## History

-I dug through the history of release notes from 4.1 to 7.2 to understand how this feature has changed over time, and what it was supposed to look like on Rails 7.x:
+I dug through the history of release notes from 4.1 to 7.2 to understand how this feature has changed over time:

 **4.1 Plain Text Secrets**